 A South African braai does not aways have many side dishes, sometimes a green or potato salad.
 What will mostly be present is either a loaf of garlic bread or ‘braaibroodjies’, which are toasted sandwiches, grilled on the braai, with tomato, cheese, onion and chutney inside.
 Here is a delicious braaibroodjies recipe.

 - No other country in the world has its own public national holiday dedicated to a braai.
 In fact, Braai Day is organised on Heritage Day, which is the day when South Africans celebrate their culture and the diversity of their beliefs and traditions.
 It takes place on the 24th of September.
 Jan Scannell called all South Africans to have their National Braai day on Heritage day, to meet up with good friends and family, sit around the fire and commemorate their heritage together and wave the South African flag.

 - Nobel Peace Price winner, archbishop Desmond Tutu is the patron of National Braai day.

 - No need for a fancy and expensive grill or barbecue, a braai can be made in a variety of ‘devices’.
 Most braais are made with bricks.
 But also usable are the inside drums of a washing machine, the one half of a 300 gallon oil drum, or even just the ground, where you just used some stones to support the grill.

 - Since a braai in South Africa is a social event, most public places have braais available.
-In a campsite, you will always have braai stands available, mostly each campsite will have an individual braai place.
-Most self catering accommodations will have braai places.
+In a campsite, you will always have braai stands available, mostly each campsite will have an individual braai place as well as most self catering accommodations.
 And when on holiday, South Africans will braai.
 At a campsite, around 5 PM, you will see most occupied stands will have the fires going.